 - Avinash is an NRI.
 He has a house in Delhi.
 He wants to sell it and buy a house in the United States.
 Are the capital gains taxable?

-Long term capital gains got from selling a residential house are exempt from tax if the individual has within a period of one year before or two years after the date of sale, or within a period of 3 years constructed, one residential house in India.
-Since Avinash wants to buy property outside India, he will not get tax exemption.
+Long-term capital gains got from selling a residential house are exempt from tax if the individual has within a period of one year before or two years after the date of sale, or within a period of 3 years constructed, one residential house in India.
+Since Avinash wants to buy property outside India, he will not get a tax exemption.

 - Neha has been living and working in Singapore for the last 8 years.
 She gifts a car to her parents who are residents in India.
 Is the gift taxable?

 The car is a gift to a relative and therefore not taxable for Neha or for her parents.

 - Mr. Dubey has been working in Dubai for many years now.
 He has invested in many fixed deposits in India.
 Is the interest earned taxable?

 The taxability depends on the type of account-

 – Interest on a non-resident ordinary (NRO) account

 – Interest on resident accounts is fully taxable

 – Interest earned on NRE accounts is non-taxable